apathetic-tools/vscode-file-header-lite/ROADMAP.md

 # 📘 Roadmap / TODO

-Ongoing overview of goals, priorities, and planned work for **file-header-lite**.
+Ongoing overview of goals, priorities, and planned work for **file-header**.

 > [!NOTE]
 > This roadmap is not a commitment or release schedule — just a guide to focus development.